Key Takeaways

 5. Offer Voluntary Benefits

-Attractive small business benefit packages don't have to be cost-prohibitive.
-As a small business owner, you can expand your benefits offering at no cost to you by offering voluntary benefits.8
+Attractive small business benefit packages do not have to be expensive.
+As a small business owner, you can expand your benefits offering at no cost to you by adding voluntary benefits.8

 Talk to your current benefits provider to see if they offer this option.
-Voluntary benefits are insurance products such as disability, accident, long-term care and critical illness insurance, which employees pay for themselves through payroll deferrals.
-Depending on the package offered, employees also may be able to access services like identity theft protection and financial counseling.
-The cost for voluntary benefits is usually lower than what employees could get on their own because a benefits provider will offer a group rate.
+Voluntary benefits are insurance products such as disability, accident, long-term care, and critical illness insurance.
+Employees pay for these through payroll deductions.
+Depending on the package, employees may also have access to services like identity theft protection and financial counseling.
+The cost for voluntary benefits is often lower than what employees could find on their own because providers offer group rates.

-Voluntary benefits give your business an easy way to offer employees more choice and options, which could help you retain talent.
+Voluntary benefits give your business a simple way to offer more choices, which may help you retain talent.

 6. Support Working Parents